aimee-mcneil-melville/ToDo-Full-Stack/README.md

 4. copy your index.js and the other files file from 3(b) into the root folder of your local repo (cp).
 5. copy your function files into `lib/` and the `main.js into `test/test.js` (renaming it test.js) (cp).
 6. copy `'utils/assert.js` into `test/assert.js` (cp).
-7. delete all the code in `test/test.js that doesn't test filter, map, or countIf.
+7. delete all the code in `test/test.js that doesn't test filter, map, forEach, or countIf.
 8. adjust the file paths in index.js and test.js so that they reflect the new file and folder setup.
 9. from the root directory run `npm init -y`.
 10. this creates a `package.json` file in your root directory. open it in a text editor, it should look something like this: